idia-pipelines/idia-pipelines.github.io/_posts/2017-08-03-change-passwd.md

 `$ ldappasswd -H ldap://10.102.4.109 -x -D "cn=username,ou=users,dc=idia,dc=arc,dc=ac,dc=za" -W -S -A`

+*Important:* In the command above, you will need to change `username` to your _username_.

 You will then be prompted for passwords as follows:
 * Twice for your current password (verification).
 * Twice for your new password.
-* Twice for your _LDAP_ password, which will be your *old* password.
+* For your _LDAP_ password, which will be your *old* password.
 This is required to bind to the LDAP server to commit the change to your password.

 This is a little more involved then usual, because your credentials are not specific to a machine.